Fire staff: Construction

 Fire staffs can vary in length, weight, balance, and wick arrangements.
 A staff can range anywhere from a half-metre in length to two or more metres.
 Fire staffs contrast from fire knives in that their centre of balance rests in the middle of their length.
 The most common wick arrangement for a fire staff is two wicks of equal size and thickness on either end of the staff.
 However, multiple wicks may be placed on the staff, and may even be placed "out of balance", displacing the point of equilibrium.

 A "fire staff" with wicks on only one end of the staff, is not a fire staff – it is either a fire spear or fire spade, both of which employ vastly different movement styles than fire staff.

 Dragonstaff

-One of the more extreme wick arrangements for fire staff is the Dragonstaff.
+One of the more extreme wick arrangements for fire staff is the Dragonstaff, named after the mythical beast with the front end of an eagle and the back legs of a lion.
 A cross of three, four or more wicks on spokes is added to the ends, which gives the staff more rotational inertia.
 The dragon staff is able to create incredibly intricate patterns of fire.
 A Dragonstaff is similar to a contact staff in that it rolls over a performer's body and isn't held, but requires a different set of skills to manipulate because of the larger ends and the extra momentum generated by the rotation or rolling of the staff.